What is a broken redirect?

 Why it’s important?

-When a redirect breaks you lose the link equity or value of the links being passed to the old UR and in fact weakens the entire website.
-It is important to fix broken redirects as quickly as possible.
+When a redirect breaks, the page loses the link equity or value of the links being passed to the old URL.
+When these appear in multiple places, the broken redirects can weaken the entire website.
+Bounce rates can increase, and overall it creates a poor user experience if anyone is routed to a page with a broken redirect.
+These are critical issues and it is important to fix them as quickly as possible.

 How can you monitor redirects?

-If you are SEORadar customer, we made it easy.
-I included this feature in the product specifically so our customer would not experience the pain I did back when we had those broken redirects.
+If you are SEORadar customer, broken redirects are monitored for you.
+This feature was included specifically so our customers would not experience the pain I did back when we had those broken redirects.

 Of course, the target URL can start 404-ing as well.
 Since it is part of the live site, SEORadar will catch that as part of our regular monitoring, but the redirect will specifically generate an alert.

-You should fix these as quickly as possible.
+These should be fixed as quickly as possible since once they are seen by search bots, it may take significant effort to build back up.
 It is generally believed by the SEO community that the longer a URL is 404-ing, the more the equity degrades.
 I have seen evidence this in the real world.